 Overgrowth can weaken a tree if it loses its shape.
 The plant may not have enough strength to support itself.

-Pruning plants is essential for allowing air and light through.
+Pruning plants is essential for improving airflow and sunlight penetration.
 Therefore, cutting off older and/or weaker branches can produce more vigorous plants and thick, glossy foliage.

 Pruning Tools

-Learning where and when to cut is important.
-However, the correct tools are vital, too.
+Learning where and when to cut is essential.
+However, using the correct tools is just as important.
 Read: Simple Farm Tools and Items You Should Own.

 Garden Scissors